DevShivmohan/order-fulfillment-saga/README.md

 ### order-svc (Order Microservice)

 Entry point of Order Fulfillment workflow.
-Contains Workflow Definition `OrderFulfillmentWorkflow` and implementation `OrderFulfillmentWorkflowImpl`
+Contains Workflow Definition `OrderWorkflow` and implementation `OrderWorkflowImpl`

 Code is organized in the package based on the clean/hexagonal architecture principles.